alcf-lidar/alcf-lidar.github.io/_includes/calibration.md

 ## Calibration

-Depending on the instrument, calibration in ALCF may be an essential part of processing ALC data.
+Depending on the instrument, calibration in the ALCF may be an essential part of processing ALC data.
 Ceilometers often report backscatter values in arbitrary units which need to be converted to m<sup>-1</sup>.sr<sup>-1</sup> for a reliable comparison with the COSP simulator.
-The recommended calibration method in ALCF is [O'Connor et al. (2004)](https://journals.ametsoc.org/doi/abs/10.1175/1520-0426(2004)021%3C0777%3AATFAOC%3E2.0.CO%3B2).
+The recommended calibration method in the ALCF is [O'Connor et al. (2004)](https://journals.ametsoc.org/doi/abs/10.1175/1520-0426(2004)021%3C0777%3AATFAOC%3E2.0.CO%3B2).
 The method is based on the fact that the lidar ratio in fully opaque liquid stratocumulus profiles is approximately constant, depending only on the wavelength of the lidar, assuming the cloud droplet size of the stratocumulus cloud is within a certain typical range.

 The calibration steps are outlined below: